kaBeech/astrohashing/README.md

 # StarCrossed
-A tool for finding a special place in the universe
+A tool for finding a special spot in the universe

 Created for the Deno KV Hackaton